Big Time Sensuality

-"Big Time Sensuality" is a song by Icelandic singer and songwriter Björk, released as the fourth single from her debut album, Debut (1993).
-Written by Björk and staple collaborator Nellee Hooper and produced by Hooper, "Big Time Sensuality" is a house-influenced song that helped boost Björk's popularity worldwide, particularly in the US, where she charted for the first time.
+"Big Time Sensuality" is a song by Icelandic singer and songwriter Björk, released in November 1993 by the record label One Little Indian as the fourth single from the singer's debut album, Debut (1993).
+Written by Björk and frequent collaborator Nellee Hooper and produced by Hooper, "Big Time Sensuality" is a house-influenced song that helped boost Björk's popularity worldwide, particularly in the US, where she charted for the first time.
+In Iceland, it was a number-one hit.
 The lyrics deal with her relationship with her friends and Hooper.
-The song features house grooves and electronic bass-sounds.
+The song features house grooves and electronic bass sounds.
+Its accompanying music video, directed by French director Stéphane Sednaoui, featured Björk dancing on the back of a moving truck slowly driving through New York City.
+It received a nomination at the 1994 Billboard Music Video Awards.

 Background

-After leaving the Sugarcubes, Björk traveled to London where she began having contacts with electronic music, and that inspired her to change her musical style from the pop-rock sounds of the Sugarcubes to a more alternative and electronic style of music.
-"Big Time Sensuality" was one of the last songs to be written for Debut, and was originally planned to be the first single from the album, but it got delayed by the release of "Human Behaviour".
-It was then intended to be the third single, but it got delayed again by the success of "Play Dead", and was finally released as the fourth single on 22 November 1993.
+After leaving the Sugarcubes, Björk traveled to London where she began exploring electronic music, which inspired her to change her musical style from the pop-rock sounds of the Sugarcubes to a more alternative and electronic style.
+"Big Time Sensuality" was one of the last songs to be written for Debut, and was originally planned to be the first single from the album, but it was delayed by the release of "Human Behaviour".
+It was then intended to be the third single, but was delayed again by the success of "Play Dead", and was finally released as the fourth single on 22 November 1993.

-The song was co-written by Björk and Nellee Hooper and produced by Hooper, which helped her in writing and producing her first two albums.
-The singer's meeting with Hooper inspired her in writing the song: "I think it's quite rare, when you're obsessed with your job, as I am, when you met someone who's your other part jobwise and enables you to do what you completely want".
-The lyrics deal with enjoying life to its fullest and, in spite of its name, it was inspired by Björk's friends.
-The lyrics deal also with braveness: "I’ve got a lot of courage, but I’ve also got a lot of fear.
-You should allow yourself to be scared.
-It’s one of the prime emotions.
-You might almost enjoy it, funny as it sounds, and find that you can get over it and deal with it.
-If you ignore these things, you miss so much.
-But when you want to enjoy something, especially when it’s something you’ve just been introduced to, you’ve got to have a lot of courage to do it.
-I don’t think I’m more courageous than most people.
-I’m an even mixture of all those prime emotions".
+The song was co-written by Björk and Nellee Hooper and produced by Hooper, who assisted her with writing and producing her first two albums.
+Björk's meeting with Hooper inspired her to write the song: "I think it's quite rare, when you're obsessed with your job, as I am, when you met someone who's your other part jobwise and enables you to do what you completely want".
+The lyrics deal with the bravery of enjoying life to its fullest and were inspired by Björk's friendships: